Min Woo Kim

 Research summary

 The focus of my project is to better understand central nervous system (CNS) autoantigens and their function in CNS immunosurveillance.
-Utilizing myelin oligodendrocyte glycoprotein (MOG)35-55 peptide immunization in C57BL/6 mice as my model for active experimental autoimmune encephalitis (EAE), I observed that immunizing myelin basic protein (MBP) together with MOG35-55 peptide in C57BL/6 mice could mildly suppress the EAE phenotype.
-Further analyses by flow cytometry unveiled marked increase in regulatory T cells in the CNS-draining lymph nodes in mice co-immunized with MOG and MBP when compared to MOG immunization alone.
-The role MBP presentation plays in modulating T cell response towards that of suppression remains a fascinating question.
+To do so, we characterized the MHC II peptidome of CNS tissues and identified an abundance of endogenous peptides being presented.
+Supplementing these MHC II-bound peptides either into the periphery or directly into the CSF ameliorated CNS autoimmune disease.
+Further analyses by flow cytometry unveiled marked increase in regulatory T cells as well as non-classical suppressor CD4 T cells in the CNS-draining lymph nodes in mice co-immunized with MOG and MBP when compared to MOG immunization alone.
+A role for endogenous peptide presentation in actively contributing to CNS immunosurveillance remains an intriguing question.

 Graduate publications